dazhengg/Parker/README.md

 Please see the GeneralDesign.HEIC under the root directory

 # Current List of Third Party Library
-SVProgressHUD
+SVProgressHUD, Firebase, JQSMessaging

 # Server Support
-Currently unclear, seems like we won't use server this time
+Firebase used to provide realtime database storage and synchornization.

 # Models
-TImer Model, Map Model, and camera
+Timer Model, Map Model, and camera

 # Trello Board
 Trello board is set up.

 # ViewController
 > Main View Controller(VC1)
 > > 1.
-VC1 to VC2 : An info button on the upper left corner of the screen
+VC1 to VC2 : An info button on the upper middle corner of the screen
 > > 2.
-VC1 to VC3: A setting button on the upper left corner of the screen
+VC1 to VC3: A setting button on the upper right corner of the screen
 > > 3.
 VC1 to VC4: Swipe left
 > > 4.
 VC1 to Camera: Swipe right
+> > 5.
+VC1 to ChatVC: Chat capability (along with real time database storage)

 > Info View Controller(VC2)
 > > 1.
 VC2 to VC1 : Back Button on the Navigation Bar